 - Focus on brainstorming and exploring new options

-It’s especially useful in creative settings, during planning stages, or when launching something new.
+It’s especially useful in creative settings, during planning stages, or when launching something new—precisely where the collaboration vs teamwork difference becomes most clear.

 Feature | Teamwork | Collaboration |